Tonna NeathExplore this wood

 This long-forgotten ancient woodland can now be restored into a sanctuary for wildlife, barren fields transformed into vibrant young woodland and an abandoned shack resurrected into a secure home for its resident barn owl.

 All against the breathtaking backdrop of Swansea's famous bay, with views across to Mumbles lighthouse.

-This is our vision for Brynau Wood and its surrounding farmland.
+This is our vision for Brynau Wood - now known as Brynau Farm - and its surrounding farmland.

 Credit: Phil Formby / WTML

-Situated next to Gnoll Country Park, Brynau Wood is ideally placed among Welsh rolling hills and stunning scenery.
+Situated next to Gnoll Country Park, Brynau Farm is ideally placed among Welsh rolling hills and stunning scenery.
 Right now, however, it looks unloved, uncared for and is in urgent need of restoration.

 There has been no formal access to this ancient woodland and its bluebells for many years, and non-native rhododendron and cherry laurel are choking the rare and delicate ground flora found here.
 We will change that, now that we have purchased the wood and can restore it back to the incredible woodland it once was.